 The Corporation does not compensate its Directors.
 The Corporation's Directors appoint its key officers.
 The Board of Directors has provided the Treasurer and Secretary with the authorization to appoint assistants.
-The Board of Directors, non-voting representatives and officers of the Corporation as of December 15, 2016 are presented on pages three and four of this document, respectively.
+The Board of Directors, non-voting representatives and officers of the Corporation as of December 1, 2017 are presented below and on page three of this document, respectively.